A-Chicharito-S/A-Chicharito-S.github.io/_pages/about.md

 I am a master's student at the Language Technologies Institute, Carnegie Mellon University.
 My current research focuses on AI for drug discovery.
 In particular, I am interested in molecule optimization and developing better neural models for molecules by leveraging their topological structures.

 I am fortunate to be working with Professor [Barnabás Póczos](https://www.cs.cmu.edu/~bapoczos/) on generative models for molecules.
-Additionally, I have the privilege of exploring my interest in optimization, working with Professor [Xiaorui Liu](https://sites.google.com/ncsu.edu/xiaorui/home) on decentralized algorithms.
+Additionally, I am interested in optimization and have the privilege of working with Professor [Xiaorui Liu](https://sites.google.com/ncsu.edu/xiaorui/home) on decentralized algorithms.

 During my undergraduate years, I concentrated on Natural Language Processing (NLP) and worked on summarization, few-shot sentiment analysis, and chatbots.